-The AD7790 has a fully differential input capability for the channel.
-The common-mode range for these differential inputs is from GND to V{DD} .
+The AD7791 has a fully differential input capability for the channel.
+The common-mode range for these differential inputs is from GND to $V{\rm DD}$.
 The reference input is unbuffered and, therefore, excessive R-C source impedances will introduce gain errors.
-The reference voltage REFIN (REFIN(+) - REFIN(-)) is 2.5 V nominal for specified operation, but the AD7790 is functional with reference voltages from 0.1 V to V{DD} .
+The reference voltage REFIN (REFIN(+) - REFIN(-)) is 2.5 V nominal, but the AD7791 is functional with reference voltages from 0.1 V to $V{\rm DD}$.
 In applications where the excitation (voltage or current) for the transducer on the analog input also drives the reference voltage for the part, the effect of the low frequency noise in the excitation source will be removed because the application is ratiometric.
-If the AD7790 is used in a nonratiometric application, a low noise reference should be used.
+If the AD7791 is used in a nonratiometric application, a low noise reference should be used.

-Recommended 2.5 V reference voltage sources for the AD7790 include the ADR381 and ADR391 because these are low noise, low power references.
-If the complete analog section is driven from a 2.5 V power supply, the reference voltage source will require some headroom.
-In this case, a 2.048 V reference such as the ADR380 is recommended, again low noise, low power references.
+Recommended 2.5 V reference voltage sources for the AD7791 include the ADR381 and ADR391, which are low noise, low power references.
+In a system that operates from a 2.5 V power supply, the reference voltage source will require some headroom.
+In this case, a 2.048 V reference such as the ADR380 can be used, requiring only 300 mV of headroom.
 Also note that the reference inputs provide a high impedance, dynamic load.
-Because the input impedance of each reference input is dynamic, resistor/capacitor combinations on these inputs can cause dc gain errors, depending on the output impedance of the source that is driving the reference inputs.
+Because the input impedance of each reference input is dynamic, resistor/ capacitor combinations on these inputs can cause dc gain errors, depending on the output impedance of the source that is driving the reference inputs.

 Reference voltage sources like those recommended above (e.g., ADR391) will typically have low output impedances and are, therefore, tolerant to having decoupling capacitors on REFIN(+) without introducing gain errors in the system.
 Deriving the reference input voltage across an external resistor will mean that the reference input sees a significant external source impedance.
 External decoupling on the REFIN pins would not be recommended in this type of circuit configuration.